FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 git push
 ```

-After that git will ask you to login to your github account to upload.
+After that, git will ask you to login to your github account to upload.

 ## Part F.
 ## Make a short video of your modified barebones PiClock